aimacode/aima-java/trunk/aima-all/README.txt

   * Phil Snowberger, Artificial Intelligence and Robotics Laboratory, University of Notre Dame<br>

-= Change History (Update in reverse chronological order) = 1.5.3-Chp17n21-Rewrite-DF1 : 16 Sept 2011 :<br>
+= Change History (Update in reverse chronological order) = 1.6.0-Chp5-Rewrite : 08 Jan 2012 :<br>
+Re-design and re-implementation of the adversarial search algorithms along with the addition of a Connect-4 GUI game to demonstrate new capabilities.
+This is based on the following sub-project releases:
+  * aima-core (0.10.4) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
+  * aima-gui  (1.0.7)  : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.
+  * aimax-osm (2.0.2)  : see - [http://aima-java.googlecode.com/svn/trunk/aimax-osm/README.txt README.txt] for details.
+    * Note: This project is under a different License.

+1.5.3-Chp17n21-Rewrite-DF1 : 16 Sept 2011 :<br>
 Rewrite of logic from Chapter 17 and 21 in aima-core, defect fix release 1.
 This is based on the following sub-project releases: